 I’ve never seen anyone stir-fry like that since.
 But sheesh, did his noodles have plenty of wok hei.

 People love to geek out over wok hei.
 In Chinese, it translates to "wok energy" or, more metaphorically and commonly, "breath of the wok."
-That elusive, smoky je ne sais quoi emanating from a steaming pile of dry-fried long beans is something many cooks aspire to achieve, but sadly never do.
+That elusive, smoky je ne sais quoi emanating from a steaming pile of dry-fried green beans is something many cooks aspire to achieve, but sadly never do.
 Wok hei is what makes all your tried and true moo goo gai pan worth the delivery fee.
 And for some people like my dad (who grew up in China), when it comes to stir-fries, "If it doesn't have wok hei, it isn't Chinese food."

 Serious Eats has covered this ground before.
 Kenji has championed the grill-wok method for years.
 He’s even waxed poetic about the mythical WokMon, a metal ring that can transform a burner on your stove into a concentrated jet afterburner ideally suited for the job.
 Both methods clearly have their advantages.
 But I consider myself a man of the people, and I see two issues from the jump.